Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Tangential cone condition

 \begin{theorem}[TCC -- partial measurement] Consider the setting in Proposition \ref{prop:wellposed-partial}, \ref{prop:wellposed-partial-liftedreg}.
 If one imposes the constraint

 where $\Psi^\dagger$ is the exact state, then for $m\neq 0$, the forward operator $F$ with partial measurements satisfies the TCC \eqref{tcc}. \end{theorem} \begin{proof} The proof is almost identical to that of Theorem \ref{theo:tcc-full}.
-Note that $S(p+h)-S(p)$ and $S'(p)$ both satisfy homogeneous Cauchy boundary conditions on $\partial I'$.
-This allows us to carry out partial integration as before and prove that
+Note that if one proceeds as in \eqref{tcc-Q}, $S(p+h)-S(p)$ and $S'(p)$ both satisfy homogeneous Cauchy boundary conditions on $\partial I'$.
+The fact that all the invertible operators act on data with homogeneous Cauchy boundary condition, as proven in Section \ref{sec:wellposed-restricted}, allows us to carry out partial integration as before and prove that

 for any $p$, $p+h$ in the ball $B^X_R(p^\dagger)$. \end{proof}